 #8 – Unwind at Out rooftop bar

-This delightful little rooftop bar is an absolute hidden gem in Zagreb.
+This delightful little rooftop bar is an absolute hidden gem and one of the best rooftop bars in Zagreb.
 I discovered it as it was located on the top floor of the hotel I was staying in.
 There is a fun lively atmosphere here and they sometimes have live music too.

 Come here for sunset and get a great view of the Lotrščak Tower.

 I had the most perfect gin & tonic at this bar and it was *chefs kiss*

 Opening hours: Monday – Thursday 4pm – 12am, Friday – Sunday 12pm – 12am